JonWil91/milestone-4/README.md

-*   Pre-requisites: \
+*   Pre-requisites:
-– – registered user is on desktop, logged in and on the Checkout page with items in shopping bag.
+    *   Registered user is on desktop, logged in and on the Checkout page with items in shopping bag.
 *   Steps:
 1. Complete delivery form
 2. Click ‘save this delivery information to my profile’ button
-        1. Click Complete Order
+3. Click Complete Order

 Expectation: